allyziemage/ML539_fnirs/README.md

 ## Developed by Team 3 - Jocelyn Petitto, Shima Azizi, Kathleen Cachel, Amisha Jindal, and Alicia Howell

 ### Environment requirements
-To run each algorithm's script, you must have the following packages: sklearn, sktime, statistics, numpy, pandas, time, sys, json, datetime, os, csv
+To run each algorithm's script, you must have the following packages: sklearn, sktime, statistics, numpy, pandas, time, sys, json, datetime, os, csv.

 ### General notes
 Each algorithm was implemented in its own script, so there are differences in the methods to run each algorithm.
 Please be sure to read the algorithm's section in the README.md to understand how to use it.